rasor/rasor.github.io/content/2018/2018-03-29-AngularCliDependencyMgtWithAframe.md

 [Publishing a Web Component Using Stencil (And Using It Anywhere)](https://www.joshmorony.com/publishing-a-web-component-using-stencil-and-using-it-anywhere/)
   * Build and use a Web Component from Angular: [seveves/angular-stencil](https://github.com/seveves/angular-stencil)

+The first attempt I did was to look at the [seveves/angular-stencil](https://github.com/seveves/angular-stencil) repo and tried to see if I could bind A-Frame in a Stencil web component.
+That attempt failed.
+Repo is here: [rasor/stencil-aframe](https://github.com/rasor/stencil-aframe).
+Notice: In that repo I am using the latest version of A-Frame: 0.8.0.

+Angular components builds on the web components-way of doing things - e.g. using ShaowDom.
+So I think, when binding with web components does not work, then I should not expect to getting it to work in Angular either.

+### So what are the options, when ShadowDom does not play well with A-Frame?

+Well [trusktr](https://github.com/trusktr) actually found a way [to deal with Shadow DOM](https://github.com/aframevr/aframe/issues/1492#issuecomment-324124434), which he find easy, but to me is protocol workaround - a low level protocol change, which should not be necessary to twist as library a user.

+### So when I don't want to make ShadowDOM workaround, then what are the options?

+* Use [trusktr](https://github.com/trusktr)s [Infamous](https://infamous.io/docs/index.html) library ([repo here](https://github.com/trusktr/infamous)) instead of A-Frame.
+Infamous supports Web Components (and Angular).
+* A-Frames creator [ngokevin](https://github.com/ngokevin) recommends using NunJucks/Static Templating:

+> I currently recommend using vanilla A-Frame and [aframe-state-component](https://www.npmjs.com/package/aframe-state-component) with [static templating](https://mozilla.github.io/nunjucks/) over [aframe-react](https://github.com/ngokevin/aframe-react).

 To be continued...